johnjhacking/Buffer-Overflow-Guide/README.md

 # 5. Overwriting the EIP
 This step will help you ensure that you can control the EIP.
 If you are successful, you will observe 4 "B" characters within the EIP space (Based off of the script code)
 1. Edit the provided python script to test your offset (shelling-out.py)
-2. Replace "2003" with your offset value found in step 9 of the Offset section, replace the IP, port and command with your values as you did in previous sections.
+2. Replace "2003" with your offset value found in step 9 of the Offset section, replace the IP, port, and command with your values as you did in previous sections.
 3. Run the script
 Command: python shelling-out.py
 4. You should now observe 4 "B characters" represented by 42424242 written to the EIP.
 5. You now control the EIP.

 # 6. Finding Bad Characters
-The focus of this section is identifying bad characters so you can ensure they do **not** get included in your shellcode.
+The focus of this section is identifying bad characters so you can ensure they do **not** get included in your Shellcode.
 1. The original script is now modified to use Georgia Weidman's bad character cheat sheet.
-2. Null bytes x00 are automatically disincluded because of issues they tend to cause during Buffer Overflows, make sure that you note that as your first bad character.
+2. Null bytes x00 are automatically considered bad because of issues they tend to cause during Buffer Overflows, make sure that you note that as your first bad character.
 3. Edit the provided badcharizard.py script, copy the Bad Characters section into a notepad, or somewhere that you can compare them against the Immunity Console.
-Ensure that you change the IP, Port and Command within the script with your values.
+Ensure that you change the IP, Port, and Command within the script with your values.
 4. Relaunch Immunity and the executable, attaching to the program as you did in previous steps.
 5. Run the script
 Command: python badcharizard.py
-6. Go to Immunity, right click on the ESP value and click on "Follow in Dump"
+6. Go to Immunity, right-click on the ESP value, and click on "Follow in Dump."
-7. Right click on the Hex Dump tab and click "Appearance -> Font -> OEM" this will make the values a little bigger for comparison.
+7. Right-click on the Hex Dump tab and click "Appearance -> Font -> OEM" this will make the values a little bigger for comparison.
 8. In the Hex Dump, 01 represents the first bad character tested while FF represents the last.
-The bad characters go in order, and the difference between the Hex Dump and the Bad Characters that you copied into a notepad, etc need to be compared.
+The bad characters go in order, compare the Hex Dump with the characters you copied into Notepad.
 9. For example, the first line of the Hex Dump could read 01 02 03 04 05, if you see a skip within this order, the character it skips is a **bad character**.
-As an example, imagine the first line of the Hex Dump read 01 02 03 05 06, you would now know that 04 is a bad character because it skipped it, so you would annotate x04 as a bad character for later.
+For example, imagine the first line of the Hex Dump read 01 02 03 05 06, you would now know that 04 is a bad character because it skipped it.
+You would annotate x04 as a bad character for later.
 You have to evaluate all the lines until you hit your first FF.
-It's a true "eye test" as TheCyberMentor says.
+It's a true "eye test," as TheCyberMentor says.
-10. Double check for bad characters, and then triple check, and then quadruple check.
-If you do not have the correct list of bad characters to avoid using in your shellcode, it will fail.
+10. Double-check for bad characters, and then triple check, and then quadruple check.
+If you do not have the correct list of bad characters to avoid using in your Shellcode, it will fail.

 # 7. Finding the Correct Module
-It's time to find what pointer you need to use to direct the program to your shellcode for the Buffer Overflow
+It's time to find what pointer you need to use to direct the program to your Shellcode for the Buffer Overflow
 1. Relaunch your Immunity and your program, reattach.
 This time, do not press the "play" button.
-2. Go into Immunity, and in the white space underneat the "terminals" type: !mona modules
+2. Go into Immunity, and in the white space underneath the "terminals" type: !mona modules
-3. You will see a bunch of information come up, you are concerned with the Module Info section.
-You are looking for a module that has all "False" values, preferably a dll but it could be the actual exe you're attached to depending on the box you're attempting to exploit.
+3. You will see a bunch of information come up; you are concerned with the Module Info section.
+You are looking for a module that has all "False" values, preferably a dll, but it could be the actual exe you're attached to depending on the box you're attempting to exploit.
-4. Write down this module, for example: essfunc.dll
+4. Write down this module, for example, essfunc.dll
-5. You are now going to identify the JMP ESP, this is important because it represents the pointer value and will be essential for using your shellcode.
+5. You are now going to identify the JMP ESP, which is crucial because it represents the pointer value and will be essential for using your Shellcode.
 6. JMP ESP converted to hex is FFE4, that's what you're looking for.
 7. Return to that command box you used for mona modules, this time type: !mona find -s "\xff\xe4" -m essfunc.dll
 8. The -m switch represents the module that you're trying to find the JMP ESP for, ensure that you swap out essfunc.dll with whatever the module value you wrote down in step 4.